rmcanany/SolidEdgeStorekeeper/StorekeeperSchema.md

 - Any line preceeded by `'` (single quote) in the code is ignored.
 Either because the character is already allowed, or you can't use it for other reasons.

-- Any character not in the lookup table, for example the Euro symbol, will not be translated.
+- Any character not in the lookup table, for example `€` (Euro symbol), will not be translated.
 It has to be on the list.
 Let me know if you need one and I'll add it.

 - You might be wondering why we haven't had to worry about all this before.
 That is because previously Excel was used for everything.
 When the program parses those, it does all the replacements in the process.
 Since this new method *starts* with XML, we have to deal with it.
 (Except the companion spreadsheets, which remain in Excel format.)